-5. Performance Measures
+Performance Measures

 Performance measures data sources, methodology, and use cases are presented in this section for each surface transportation performance measure within the purview of OIPI, VDOT, and DRPT as presented in federally required reports and OIPIs Biennial Report (as well as performance information provided through supporting VDOT and DRPT reports and data tools).
 Each measure is presented through a standard template following this structure:

-- What Is It?
-What is the purpose of the measure, how is it defined, what are the associated requirements, what agency is responsible, and what is the reporting frequency? - How Is It Measured?
-What are the data sources, what is the analysis methodology and path to access the data, and how is the data formatted and segmented? - How Is It Used?
-What requirements and/or reports is the performance measure featured in, and how else do Virginia transportation agencies use the measure to inform PLAN EVALUATE INVEST MANAGE?
+- Measuring Performance What is the purpose of the measure, how is it defined, what are the associated requirements, what agency is responsible, and what is the reporting frequency? - Assessing Performance Trends What are the data sources, what is the analysis methodology and path to access the data, and how is the data formatted and segmented? - Highlights What past and current projects and programs from various multimodal agencies display performance and the connections of these modes to the surface transportation system and highlight the effectiveness of various investment strategies designed to improve performance?

-This Version 1 Program Guide (April 2023) includes the measures in Table 3.
+This Version 2 Program Guide (February 2024) includes the measures in Table 3.
 OIPI will maintain this Program Guide, updating it as performance measures, methodologies, reference information, and use cases evolve over time.
 This includes changing federal requirements associated with the Bipartisan Infrastructure Law and new agency performance measures developed and implemented by OIPI, VDOT, and DRPT.